Overview

-You are usually trying to make the treatment plan easier to say yes to.
-Instead of asking the customer to pay the whole amount upfront, you can turn the plan into a clear membership or payment schedule while still delivering treatments on the dates that make sense clinically.
-The important part is to be clear about what the customer is buying: a treatment plan, a membership credit, a package of included treatments, or a payment plan for a fixed total.
-Newie can collect the payments and store the agreement, but you should still manage clinical suitability, bookings, treatment notes, and any treatment credit balance in your normal system.Common Flow
+Set the payment around the treatment plan, not the appointment calendar.
+A full upfront plan can become a fixed-term membership, instalment schedule, or upfront purchase while treatments still happen on the dates that make sense clinically.
+Be clear about what the customer is buying: a treatment plan, a membership credit, a package of included treatments, or a payment plan for a fixed total.
+Manage clinical suitability, bookings, treatment notes, and any treatment credit balance in your normal system.Common Flow

 Customer enquires